icinganalysis/icinganalysis.github.io/content/NACA-TN-2904.md

 1. Detailed water drop impingement analysis (independent of prior analysis) is presented
 2. Error estimates are detailed.
 3. Detailed Beta curves are provided.
+4. A difference from Langmuir and Blodgett for drop size distributions calculations is noted.

 ##Abstract
 > Evaluation of the rotating multicylinder method for the measurement